-Looking for a golf gift for the golfer in your life this Christmas?
+Looking for a golf gift for the golfer in your life?
 If you want to hit a hole in one with your present buying, we’ve rounded up the best golf-themed gifts, and there's something to suit every budget, with gifts for golf dads, golfing partners, club-swinging moms and, basically, anyone who loves golf.

 From high-tech golf watches and clothing to practice aids and fun and useful-ish novelties we've left no stone unturned in our quest to help you find a truly great gift for the golfer in your life.
 So, if you are struggling to find the best Father's Day gifts for golfers, look no further than right here...

 After something specific?
 We also have dedicated guides to the best golf balls, snazzy, hi-tech golf watches, and smart golf bags to keep everything together.
-Actually we have an entire T3 golf channel for your delectation and, indeed, your father's.
+Actually we have an entire T3 golf channel for your delectation.

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.